MelanieT/openhab-lightswitch/README.md

 Install this python app into a virtual env and run it from there.
 Make sure it starts when OpenHAB restarts, or you will see no icons.
 Please note that port 5050 is hardcoded in this project.

+Do this entire procedure as root, or prepend sudo to the appropriate lines.

+First, create a user named svgserver on the OpenHAB server:

+`useradd svgserver`

+Change to the /home/svgserver directory.

+`cd /home/svgserver'

+Create a virtual environment:

+`python -m venv venv`
+`. venv/bin/activate`
+`pip install cairosvg flask normalizer`

+Copy the python script and paste it into a file named `app.py` in this directory.

 A systemd unit that will run this is here:

 ```